Screenwriters – Producers – Directors

 Ronald Shusett - Producer/Co-writer "Alien" and "Total Recall"; Executive Producer "Minority Report".

-- Understand the role of Sequences and Scenes in Screenplay Structure.
+- Understand the definition and role of Sequences and Scenes.

 - Understand the 19-Sequence Model as fundamental to the structure of screenplays across a broad spectrum of Genres, Stories and Plots.